 Brown Sugar Spiral Ham is a holiday favorite that's glazed with brown sugar, maple syrup, mustard, apple cider and warm spices.
-It's perfect for special occasions like Easter, Thanksgiving and Christmas, or any day in between!
+It's the perfect main dish for Thanksgiving, Christmas or Easter dinner...and every day in between!

 Do you have a beloved dish that's a holiday tradition?
-In our family, it's Brown Sugar Spiral Ham.
-If hams could talk, they'd scold us for the times we stole a bite before dinner was served!
+Our whole family loves this Brown Sugar Spiral Ham recipe.
+If hams could talk, they'd scold us for how many times we've stolen a bite before dinner was served!

-The brown sugar glaze just screams 'holiday.'
-It's made with ingredients that cause your house to smell like a Christmas village!
-Warm cinnamon and cloves hang out with apple cider, brown sugar, oranges and maple syrup to create a glaze you'll want to eat by the spoonful.
-(Don't ask me how I know!)
+The brown sugar ham glaze makes a difference in the taste of this recipe and is so much better than a pre-packaged glaze packet!
+Warm cinnamon and cloves mingle with apple cider, brown sugar, oranges and maple syrup to create a sweet glaze you'll want to eat by the spoonful!

-Spiral hams are delicious with or without glaze, but if you're going to serve one, why not make the best you've ever tasted?
-This recipe is loaded with amazing flavor that enhances the taste of your holiday ham.
+Spiral hams are delicious with or without glaze, but if you're going to serve one, why not make it the best you've ever tasted?
+This recipe is loaded with amazing flavor that enhances the taste of your Easter or Christmas ham.

 - spiral ham - choose bone in or boneless that is fully cooked